Aliases for STAT3 Gene

 GeneCards Summary for STAT3 Gene

-STAT3 (Signal Transducer And Activator Of Transcription 3 (Acute-Phase Response Factor)) is a Protein Coding gene.
-Diseases associated with STAT3 include hyper ige syndrome and hyper-ige recurrent infection syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
+STAT3 (Signal Transducer And Activator Of Transcription 3) is a Protein Coding gene.
+Diseases associated with STAT3 include hyper-ige recurrent infection syndrome and autoimmune disease, multisystem, infantile-onset.
+Among its related pathways are Signaling by GPCR and IL6-mediated signaling events.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT1.
+An important paralog of this gene is STAT2.

 UniProtKB/Swiss-Prot for STAT3 Gene